wp-plugins/flyzoo/readme.txt

 == Description ==
-Flyzoo is a cloud-based (hosted) Private Chat, Group Chat and Social Widget to engage your users and build a community around your blog, e-commerce or personal website!
+Flyzoo is a cloud-based (hosted) Private Chats, Chatrooms and Social Widget to engage your users and build a community around your blog, e-commerce or personal website!

 ####Features####